Office of International Programs

 J-1 Exchange Visitors are required by U.S Department of State to hold sufficient insurance coverage throughout the duration of the program.
 The insurance must meet the following requirements:

 - Repatriation of Remains: $ 7,500

-ISSS processes H-1B petition for eligible international faculty at UT Tyler.
-The hiring department must initiate the H-1B request to ISSS to begin the application process.
-Processing times for an H-1B application can take up to six months, so it is encouraged to start the process as early as possible.
+ISSFS prepares H-1B petition documents for eligible international faculty at UT Tyler.
+The hiring department must initiate the H-1B request to ISSFS to begin the application process.
+Processing times for an H-1B application petition can take up to six months, so it is encouraged to start the process as early as possible.

-For more information for H-1B petition, please contact ISSS.
+For more information about H-1B petition, please contact ISSFS.